dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

    :format: latex
 ..

-.. note:: This tutorial is a continuation of :doc:`Getting Started With Docker <getting-started-with-docker>`.
-Please complete that tutorial prior to doing this one.
+.. note:: This document assumes you have basic knowledge of what Docker is.
+It is recommended, but not required, to complete :doc:`Getting Started With Docker <getting-started-with-docker>` before this tutorial.

 Getting Started with WDL
 ========================